Jorge Ordóñez Málaga

 Winemaking

+Pre-fermentation cold maceration.
 Gently pressed in a pneumatic press.
-The must settles and ferments in 15,000L stainless steel temperature-controlled tanks.
+The must settles and ferments in 10,000L stainless steel temperature-controlled tanks.

 Aging

-Aged on the lees for eight months before bottling.
+Aged on the lees for 6 months before bottling.
 The lees are racked over the wine weekly.

 Comments